goohland/gooh/README.md

 ## Router
-*gooh* comes with a built-in router, the router defines a `RouteHandler` as a function with the following type declaration:
+*gooh* comes with a built-in router, the router defines a route handler as a function with the following type declaration:
 ```golang
 type RouteHandler func(*App, *Request, *Response, map[string]string) error
 ```